kymeria/graphex/README.md

 No, and this is why it is a **pseudo** graph.

-`NodeTrait::next` can create node at runtime and return it.
+`Node::next` can create node at runtime and return it.

 ### Why not using `std::fmt::Display` ?